nomadjimbob/Scratch-Player/README.md

 ## Background
 This project was created as I needed a way to display a list of saved Scratch projects, on a loop, that changed every few minutes, with webcam support.

+## Notes
+Webcam support (at least with Safari) requires the page to be served from HTTPS and not HTTP.

 ## Code
 Most of this code uses the build libraries from the [Scratch team](https://github.com/LLK) and some work from [tianbaoliu's Scratch Player](https://github.com/tianbaoliu/scratch_player).